yknot/rain_data_analysis/README.md

 that was used previously.
 I hope to make the code as reusable as possible so that if we get updated data we can quickly re analyze next time.

 =================

+Ouputs of Program:

+Plots:
+Boxplot of Rainfall by Month
+Plot of gaps between Rain
+Time Series Plot of Rain Means by Month
+Confidence Interval for Mean Rainfall by Month

+Data:
+Max days without rain
+Mean days without rain
+Mean daily rainfall by month
+Mean daily rainfall by month (unified years)